arangodb/docs/3.10/arangosearch-performance.md

-In above View definitions, the document attribute `categories` is indexed for searching, `publishedAt` is used as primary sort order, and `title` as well as `categories` are stored in the View using the new `storedValues` property.
+In above View definitions, the document attribute `categories` is indexed for searching, `publishedAt` is used as primary sort order, and `title` as well as `categories` are stored in the index using the new `storedValues` property.

 ```aql
 FOR doc IN articlesView